mochidroppot/genimg-sd-container/ComfyUI-ProxyFix/README.md

 # ComfyUI Proxy Fix Extension
+# ComfyUI ProxyFix Extension

+This extension fixes URL encoding issues when ComfyUI is accessed through reverse proxies like `jupyter-server-proxy`.

+## Problem

+When ComfyUI saves workflows, it uses paths like `workflows/filename.json`.
+This causes issues when:

+1. The frontend URL-encodes the path as `workflows%2Ffilename.json`
+2. `jupyter-server-proxy` automatically decodes `%2F` back to `/`
+3. ComfyUI's router receives `workflows/filename.json` and interprets it as a subdirectory
+4. API calls fail with routing errors

+## Solution

+This extension applies fixes at both frontend and backend:

+### Frontend (JavaScript)
+- Intercepts all `fetch()` API calls to `/api/userdata/`
+- Replaces `workflows/` with `workflows_` before sending requests
+- Keeps the path flat, avoiding URL encoding issues entirely

+### Backend (Python)
+- Provides fallback path normalization for any server-side routing
+- Ensures consistent behavior across different proxy configurations

+## Installation

+This extension is automatically installed as a ComfyUI custom node in the Docker image.

+Files:
+- `web/fix-workflow-slash.js` - Frontend extension
+- `__init__.py` - Backend middleware (fallback)

+## Usage

+No configuration needed.
+The extension activates automatically when ComfyUI starts.

+You can verify it's working by checking the browser console:
 This extension fixes URL encoding issues that occur when ComfyUI is accessed through reverse proxies like jupyter-server-proxy.

 ## Problem